WheteThunger/GatherRates/README.md

 - **Pickups:** Based on the player picking up the resource.
   - Examples: Wood, sulfur, hemp plants, crude oil barrels, as well as player-planted items,
-- **Dispensers:** Based on the player using the mining tool.
+- **Dispensers:** Based on the player using the tool (pickaxe, axe, etc.).
-  - Examples: Stone nodes, trees, logs, driftwood, corpses, helicopter debris,
+  - Examples: Stone nodes, trees, logs, driftwood, corpses, helicopter debris.
 - **Player-owned Mining Quarries and Pump Jacks:** Based on the permissions of the owner.
-  - Note: These are only possible via plugins as they are no longer in the vanilla game.
+  - Note: These deployables are no longer available in the vanilla game, but they can be made available via plugins.
 - **Monument Mining Quarries and Pump Jacks:** Based on the player who last started the engine.
 - **Excavators:** Based on the player who last selected a resource before the excavator arm started moving.